tru0067/GTFO-VanillaReloaded/README.md

 ## Acknowledgements

 A massive thanks to Jish, for inspiring me to start this project and getting me through the early stages.
-Thanks to Rayalot72, Chill Dude, D4RKEVA and BLACK_DRAGON for their insight on game balance.
+Thanks to Rayalot72, Chill Dude, D4RKEVA, BLACK_DRAGON and Beth for their insight on game balance.
 And thanks to my dog Petra, for being a lil cutie.